IF the discovery of an ancient scroll were to reveal certain facts about Jesus never before adequately confronted, how would we react?

 E. P. Sanders (who is agnostic), Paula Fredriksen (Jewish), Bart Ehrman (an atheist), Reza Aslan** (Muslim), John P. Meier (Catholic Christian) , and Dale C. Allison (Protestant Christian).

 All of them practice excellent historical methodology and all are convinced that Jesus was expecting an imminent cataclysmic ending of the world which would result in the establishment of God's Kingdom on all the earth.
-I am in basic agreement with these scholars concerning almost all of what they say -- except with regard to one matter which four of them firmly reject.
+I am in basic agreement with these scholars on almost all of what they say -- except with regard to one matter which four of them firmly reject as not deriving from Jesus.

 Can any of you readers figure out from my novel what that one thing would be?

-* There are also excellent contemporary Jesus scholars in Europe (Germany, France, Scandinavia, etc.).
+* There are also excellent contemporary historical Jesus scholars in Europe (Germany, France, Scandinavia, etc.).

 ** When Aslan produced his historical study of Jesus, a Fox News commentator tried to tell him that he could not credibly deal with the historical Jesus because he is a Muslim.
-Rezlan replied that he could indeed, because as a historian he is committed to objectivity, and his historical research compelled him to disagree with the Qu'ran on a couple of points regarding its presentation of Jesus!
+Aslan replied that indeed he could, because as a historian he is committed to objectivity.
+He pointed out that his research even compells him to disagree with the Qu'ran on a couple of points regarding its presentation of Jesus' birth and death!

 I read your article in the Pantagraph last week with some interest and wanted to briefly write to you.
 I'm also a local pastor [at PLACE]...